 While touring Europe and Russia (where there are statues in major cities in his memory) he met and was honoured by many heads of state, becoming friends with Count Fyodor Tolstoy, a prolific artist and writer.
 Although Aldridge had bought property in England (i.e. the house in Hamlet Road, then a fashionable residential area after the opening of the Crystal Palace in 1854) he always seemed to be happier when on tour.
 He made seven tours of Russia.
 Possibly worn out by his remarkable endeavours, he died in Lodz, Poland, in 1867 at the height of his fame.

 The play Red Velvet by Lolita Chakrabarti (Tricycle Theatre, 2012) , tells Ira’s story, Adrian Lester starring as Ira Aldridge.
 A Hollywood film based on the play is in the offing.
 Aldridge is a significant aspect of every university drama syllabus.
 He had a room to himself at the British Library’s exhibition Shakespeare in Ten Acts in 2016.
 It is a shame there has been little or no acknowledgement of Ira Aldridge in Penge, apart from the blue plaque in Hamlet Road.
 But this is slowly changing with the advent of the Penge Heritage Trail.
-A bronze pavement plaque in his honour will be installed outside St John’s Church where he was married over 150 years ago.
+A pavement plaque has now been installed in his memory.